Steppenwolf (character)

 Steppenwolf (German for "Steppe wolf") is a supervillain appearing in comic books published by DC Comics.
-Created by writer-artist Jack Kirby, the character is introduced in New Gods #7 (February 1972).
-A New God and military general from the planet Apokolips, Steppenwolf is the brother of Heggra and therefore the maternal uncle of Darkseid.
-He is commonly depicted as Darkseid's subordinate, commanding his nephew's army of Parademons in conflicts against Superman and the Justice League.
+Created by writer-artist Jack Kirby, the character first appeared in New Gods #7 (February 1972).
+A New God and military general from the planet Apokolips, Steppenwolf is Darkseid's uncle and subordinate who commands his army of Parademons.

-The character is featured in the DC Extended Universe and made his live-action debut in the film Batman v Superman: Dawn of Justice with the use of computer-generated imagery, before being portrayed through motion capture by Ciarán Hinds in both the theatrical release and the director's cut of Justice League.
+The character is featured in the DC Extended Universe, portrayed by Ciarán Hinds via motion capture.